-FROM THE LATEST IIML NEWSLETTER
+FROM THE LATEST IIML NEWSLETTERLITERARY JOURNALS SEEKING SUBMISSIONS

 Three New Zealand literary journals are currently calling for submissions.
 The editors of new(ish) literary magazine on the block Hue & Cry are ready to consider submissions for their third issue.
 They publish new New Zealand fiction, poetry, essays, artist pages, artist texts, and photography, with plans to branch out into science.
 The deadline for submissions is Christmas 2008: for information on how to submit and where to get copies of Issue One: The Garden Party and Issue Two: Stakeout, contact hueandcryjournal@gmail.com.

-And JAAM 27 will be edited by Ingrid Horrocks.
+nd JAAM 27 will be edited by Ingrid Horrocks.
 The theme for this issue is 'wandering'.
 As well as work that features literal wanderers and travellers (a mainstay of New Zealand literature), Ingrid is also interested in ‘work that wanders - works that digress in creative ways from narrative, argument, or genre.’
 Wandering fiction, poetry, and especially, creative nonfiction, should be sent to jaammagazine@yahoo.co.nz or PO Box 25239, Panama Street, Wellington 6146 by the end of March 2009.
 As always, this issue of JAAM will also be open to general submissions.
+Thoroughly modern Milton

 The Friends of the Turnbull Library are hosting a conference on Milton, which will open with a public lecture to commemorate the 400th anniversary of the birth of John Milton, ‘17th century poet, scholar, pamphleteer, tireless defender of religious, civil and domestic liberties’.